Death Wish 4: The Crackdown: Development

 Cannon Films announced the creation of a new sequel to Death Wish in 1986, estimating that it would be ready for release by spring 1987.
 Although, the film company was by this point facing financial problems.
 Its greatest box office hit was still Missing in Action (1984) with $38 million domestic gross.
 Cannon had lost money through box office flops such as Pirates (1986).
 Consequently, they tightened the budgets of upcoming films to under $5 million per film.
 When it came to a screenplay for the film, there were several available.
 Writing duties were ultimately assigned to Gail Morgan Hickman, who had previously contributed rejected scripts for Death Wish 3 (1985).

-Hickman's first script, which had Paul Kersey struggling with a crisis of conscience and trying to reconnect with Geri Nichols (Jill Ireland) from Death Wish II, was rejected because Ireland was battling breast cancer.
-The second script, which had Kersey going after an international terrorist, was rejected due to its premise having similarities to Wanted: Dead or Alive (1987).
-The final script had the premise of Kersey playing two gangs against each other.
+Hickman's first script, which had Paul Kersey (Charles Bronson) struggling with a crisis of conscience and trying to reconnect with Geri Nichols (Jill Ireland) from Death Wish II, was rejected because Ireland was battling breast cancer.
+The second script, which had Paul going after an international terrorist, was rejected due to its premise having similarities to Wanted: Dead or Alive (1987).
+The final script had the premise of Paul playing two gangs against each other.
 Hickman was influenced by the use of this premise in the films Yojimbo (1961) and A Fistful of Dollars (1964).

-Hickman also came up with the idea of a millionaire benefactor for Kersey, with both of them having lost a daughter (surrogate in Kersey's case) to the deadly effects of the illegal drug trade.
+Hickman also came up with the idea of a millionaire benefactor for Paul, with both of them having lost a daughter, surrogate in Paul's case, to the deadly effects of the illegal drug trade.
 Kohner found this an interesting idea in need of a plot twist.
-Hickman came up with the idea of the millionaire being a drug lord who is using Kersey to eliminate his competition.
-According to Hickman, he also understood that Cannon producers Menahem Golan and Yoram Globus "wanted a mindless movie with nonstop action", so he came up with "cartoonish" action scenes.
+Hickman came up with the idea of the millionaire being a drug lord who is using Paul to eliminate his competition.
+According to Hickman, he understood that Cannon producers Menahem Golan and Yoram Globus "wanted a mindless movie with nonstop action", so he came up with "cartoonish" action scenes.

 Hickman revised his screenplay from February to March 1987, during which time he wrote from 9 a.m. to 9 p.m. on a daily basis.
-Hickman toyed with the idea of giving Kersey a surrogate son called Eric, to avoid repetition in having the character lose another daughter.
-He changed his mind and turned Eric into Erica, because he felt that the death of a girl would be a stronger echo to the original loss in Kersey's life.
+Hickman toyed with the idea of giving Paul a surrogate son named Eric Sheldon, to avoid repetition in having the character lose another daughter.
+He changed his mind and turned Eric into Erica, because he felt that the death of a girl would be a stronger echo to the original loss in Paul's life.
 Hickman was also the father of a daughter and could better understand the agony of losing a girl.

 During filming, Bronson requested further rewrites of certain elements of dialogue and action scenes.
 Hickman recalled going through several rewrites on a daily basis.
 An earlier draft had Paul living in Los Angeles with a new girlfriend.
 She was subsequently murdered by crooks.
-Paul, fighting the urge to return to his vigilante ways, captures the crooks and hands them over to the police, but when the crooks walk on a technicality, Paul becomes the vigilante once more, and hunts them down.
-One by one.
+Paul, fighting the urge to return to his vigilante ways, captures the crooks and hands them over to the police.
+When the crooks walk on a technicality, Paul becomes the vigilante once more, and hunts them down, one by one.
 Cannon felt this take on the series was too cerebral and didn't feature enough action.
 Ultimately, a more conventional storyline was chosen.